Home | About me | Contact | Privacy

 On the platform

-Once you arrive at the designated track, confirm you are at the correct place by checking the overhead platform indicator signs.
-These show the train number and type, destinations, and arrival/departure time of the next train.
-Keep in mind that if you arrive rather early, the sign may be showing a train that comes before yours; subsequent trains are often shown in a list at the bottom or, on some newer displays, to the side.
+Once you arrive at the designated track, confirm you are at the correct place by checking the overhead platform indicator displays.
+There are a variety of displays currently in use; examples of the most common ones are in the photos below.
+These show the train number, destination, intermediate stops, and departure time of the next train at that platform.
+Keep in mind that if you arrive rather early, the display may be showing a train that comes before yours; subsequent trains are often shown in a list at the bottom or, on some newer displays, to the side.

-There will also usually be a section on the sign that shows where the first and second class sections of the train stop along the platform.
+There will also often be a section on the display that shows where the carriages of the train will stop along the platform.
 More to that end, you will usually find an utterly practical chart called a Wagenreihungsplan or Wagenstandanzeiger somewhere along the platform.
-This chart shows the composition of major trains that use that track and where they will stop along the platform in relation to lettered signs above the platform (section A, B, C, and so on.)
+This chart shows the composition of the trains (mostly long-distance trains) that use that track and where they will stop along the platform in relation to lettered signs above the platform (section A, B, C, and so on.)
 If you have a seat reservation, check your reservation ticket for the carriage number (usually listed after the word "Wagen".)
 Locate your train on the chart and find that carriage number and its position relative to the lettered sections.
 Then go wait near the corresponding lettered sign and, magically, you'll be within a few steps of your carriage when the train arrives.
 If you don't have a reservation, find where a first or second class carriage (depending on your ticket) that's headed in your direction will stop and wait there.
 First class carriages are shown in yellow; second class carriages in green.

 Note that sometimes the composition of trains is changed at the last minute; this is usually announced at the platform and may also be noted on the digital displays.